serenity-is/docs/tutorials/multi_tenancy/handling_lookup_scripts.md

 }
 ```

-We don't have to override anything, as base class will handle everything for us.
+We don't have to override anything, as base class will handle all for us.
 By default, _LookupScript_ attribute on rows, defines a new automatic lookup script class by using _RowLookupScript_ as base class.

 As there is no way to override this base class per row, we defined our lookup script class explicitly, and used _MultiTenantRowLookupScript_ as base class.